COMHIS/estc/inst/examples/topic.md

 ### Publication topic

 We also have the publication_topic field.
+The links are invalid if the lists are empty.

   * 5067 [unique accepted publication topics](output.tables/publication_topic_accepted.csv)
   * [List of discarded publication topics](output.tables/publication_topic_discarded.csv)
-  * 87966 documents (18%) are assigned a publication topic
+  * 87968 documents (18%) are assigned a publication topic

 Top-20 publication topics and number of documents for each.